 You may also like to read: Study: Why horses understand not your words, but your tone of voice

 NO. 4: RESPECT YOUR TEACHER’S TIME

 If your lesson is 45 minutes, then you should respect when your time is up.
-Sometimes you can be lucky that you get 5-10 minutes more and other times less.
+Sometimes you can be lucky enough and get 5-10 minutes more and other times less.
 Most trainers keep very good track of time and are completely fair about how they spend it.

-NO. 5: DO YOUR BEST TO FOLLOW THE TRAINER’S INSTRUCTIONS
+NO. 5: DO YOUR BEST TO FOLLOW THE INSTRUCTIONS

 If he or she tells you that your left leg has slipped forward, it is probably because it actually has.
 Your trainer sees your body from the outside and can see when you are doing something wrong.
 Do not start a discussion about it.
 Instead use your energy to ride.